 I recently wrote about the importance of being willing to pay for leads, but if your budget simply won’t allow it at the moment you should know that there are ways to get free construction leads.
-It all comes down to using your imagination and creating your own opportunities.
+It all comes down to using your imagination, creating your own opportunities, and being willing to invest a little bit of your time.
 Really try to think outside the box and you will come up with some great ideas for getting no-cost leads.
 Here are a few to get you started:

 1. Start a blog.
 When you hear the word ‘blogger’ you might think of politics or entertainment but it’s a medium that has become increasingly useful for small business owners all over the world.
 It’s easy to start up a free blog at blogger.com and you can be up and writing within minutes.
 Call it something simple like “The Official Blog of XYZ Construction CO. in Denver, Colorado”, then start writing articles about residential construction and remodeling.
 The more the better.
 Write about how a remodeled bathroom can help you sell your house, about what you should look for in a qualified general contractor, about how experienced and knowledgeable your construction company is, etc. I won’t get into a lengthy discussion here about search engine marketing but just know that the more web content you have out there the greater the chance of someone in your region finding your blog while searching for information on the internet.
 And guess who they’re going to call for all their construction needs?
 That would be you, the web-savvy remodeling CEO who’s blog they just stumbled across.
 This method is particularly effective when attempting to score residential construction leads.